yssource/rhai/README.md

             x.len() + y     // returning i64
         }

-        fn hello(x) {       // script-functions can be overloaded: this one takes only one parameter x * 2           // returning i64
+        fn hello(x) {       // functions can be overloaded: this one takes only one parameter x * 2           // returning i64
         }
-    ", true)?;              // pass true to 'retain_functions' otherwise these functions will be cleared
+    ", true)?;              // pass true to 'retain_functions' otherwise these functions
-                            // at the end of consume()
+                            // will be cleared at the end of consume()

-// Evaluate the function in the AST, passing arguments into the script as a tuple if there are more than one.
+// Evaluate the function in the AST, passing arguments into the script as a tuple
-// Beware, arguments must be of the correct types because Rhai does not have built-in type conversions.
+// if there are more than one.
+Beware, arguments must be of the correct types because
-// If you pass in arguments of the wrong type, the Engine will not find the function.
+// Rhai does not have built-in type conversions.
+If you pass in arguments of the wrong type,
+// the Engine will not find the function.

 let result: i64 = engine.call_fn("hello", &ast, ( String::from("abc"), 123_i64 ) )?;
 //                                              ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^ put arguments in a tuple

 let result: i64 = engine.call_fn("hello", 123_i64)?
-//                                        ^^^^^^^ this one calls the 'hello' function with one parameter (so need for tuple)
+//                                        ^^^^^^^ calls 'hello' with one parameter (no need for tuple)
 ```

 Values and types